coodoo/xstate-examples/crud-v1-services/README.md

+## Goal

 - This is a typical CRUD applicaiton with master|detail|modal screens.

-## Goal

-Demonstrating how to model CRUD application with `xstate` using `parallel states` to control screen switching and `context` to replace redux.
+- Demonstrating how to model CRUD application with `xstate` using `parallel states` to control screen switching and `context` to replace redux.

-## Key Features
+## What to see in this example

 - switch between master|detail|modal screen by fsm states

-- optimistic update for create and delete of items
+- optimistic update for creating and deleting items

-- making context immutable with `xstate/immer`

-- use react `memo` to prevent unnecessary re-render

 - how to control show/hide of modal window, along with preparing data for it to display

-- event listed as Enumeration data type using `Enum` instead of strings

 - how to integrate any 3rd parti ui libraries, using `notifications` as an example here